wtsi-hgi/wes-qc/docs/wxs-qc_howto.md

 The Variant QC is always a trading between sensitivity and quality.
 Examine the plots and choose the near-optimal region for RF bin, that preserves as many TP variants as possible and at the same time eliminating most part of FP variants.
-You can refer to other graphs to ensure that the chosen region anso has the expected metrics
+You can refer to other graphs to ensure that the chosen region also has the expected metrics.

-At the GenotypeQC step we run the evaluation of different hardfilter combinations that allows you to improve the results.
+At the GenotypeQC step we run the evaluation of different hardfilter combinations that allow you to improve the results.
 Therefore, at this point you don't need to make a final decision.
 You only need to choose a provisional RF bin interval to analyze it on the next steps.

+### Checking threshold selection

-However, if you want, you can calculate the number of true positive and false positive variants remaining at your chosen thresholds using the optional scripts (where `snv_bin` and `indel_bin` are the thresholds selected for SNVs and indels respectively).
+If you want, you can calculate the number of true positive and false positive variants remaining at your chosen thresholds before running genotype evaluation.
 This scripts uses only RF bin filtering and runs faster than the full hardfilter evaluation.

+Use for `snv_bin` and `indel_bin` the thresholds selected for SNVs and indels respectively).

 ```shell
 python 3-variant_qc/8-select_thresholds.py --snv snv_bin --indel indel_bin